 Third-party verification: We will also accept a letter from your attorney, investment advisor, broker, or a licensed CPA that verifies the accredited investor status.
-We have a template letter that you may provide to the verifying party.
 This letter must be dated within the past 3 months.

 We take the security of your personal information seriously and will only use these documents to verify your accreditation status.

 You can verify your accreditation status in your Account Center by going to Profile > Limits.